geoffjay/init/README.md

 # Preview what would be installed (dry run)
 ./scripts/prepare --dry-run

-# Install and configure zsh as the shell
+# Install, set as default, and configure zsh
 ./scripts/prepare --shell=zsh
-# Note: You'll need to switch to zsh after this completes
+# Note: If different from current shell, you'll be prompted to continue in zsh

-# Install and configure bash as the shell
+# Install, set as default, and configure bash
 ./scripts/prepare --shell=bash
-# Note: You'll need to switch to bash after this completes
+# Note: If different from current shell, you'll be prompted to continue in bash

 # Enable debug output
 ./scripts/prepare --debug